 Eat and Drink Right

-We all know not to consume caffeine too late in the day, but few of us are aware just how much what we eat can impact our sleep.
+We all know not to consume caffeine too late in the day, but few of us are aware of just how much what we eat can impact our sleep.
 Most health experts recommend staying away from heavy foods late at night, as digesting a meal can disrupt our sleep.
 However, being hungry can also prevent us sleeping, so opt for a small snack just before bed if needed.

 While it’s important to stay hydrated, limit fluids after 8pm, and although a glass of wine may help you fall asleep faster, it’s unlikely you’ll sleep as well.

-SleepEasy Stories Free on MindEasy
+SleepEasy Stories available on MindEasy

 What are sleep stories?